Efficient sequential Bayesian inference for state-space epidemic models using ensemble data assimilation: Results

 \subsection{Inference on a simulated epidemic}

-To assess the performance of the proposed eSMC$^2$ algorithm, we first conducted two simulation studies using the SEIR model from Section~\ref{sec: ssm}.
+To assess the performance of the proposed eSMC$^2$ algorithm, we first conducted hree simulation studies using the SEIR model from Section~\ref{sec: ssm}.
 All algorithms were implemented in Python and executed on a desktop computer equipped with an Intel Core i7-1300H processor (3.40 GHz).
-Unless otherwise stated, simulations assumed a population size of $N = 500{,}000$ with initial conditions $I_0 = 10$, $S_0 = N - I_0$, and $E_0 = R_0 = 0$.
-Daily incidence $y_t$ was generated according to the Poisson observation model in Eq.~\eqref{obs_dis}, assuming perfect case reporting ($\rho = 1$).
+Unless otherwise stated, simulations assumed a population size of $N = 500{,}000$ with initial conditions $I_0 = 10$, $S_0 = N-I_0$, and $E_0 = R_0 = 0$.
+Daily incidence $y_t$ was generated according to the Poisson observation model in Eq~\eqref{obs_dis}, assuming perfect case reporting ($\rho = 1$).

-The two examples differ primarily in the temporal structure of the transmission rate $\beta_t$ and the number of observation points.
+The three examples differ primarily in the temporal structure of the transmission rate $\beta_t$ and the number of observation points.
 Example~1 depicts a moderately time-varying epidemic with an initial surge followed by a mild resurgence, capturing short-term fluctuations in transmission.
 Example~2, by contrast, exhibits a smoother and more prolonged pattern that sustains infections for longer and decays more gradually.
 The latter setting was designed to emulate the dynamic observed in the 2022 U.S. mpox epidemic, where behavioral changes and intermittent control measures led to prolonged and uneven declines in case counts.
+Example~3 is motivated by epidemics such as COVID-19 or seasonal influenza that exhibit secondary infection waves, arising from imperfect immunity or the activation and deactivation of control policies.
+To capture this behavior, we employ an oscillatory transmission rate that generates recurrent epidemic waves of declining amplitude, providing a more challenging multi-wave setting in which to evaluate algorithmic performance.

 \begin{description} \item[Example 1.]
 Synthetic data were generated over $T = 60$ time points with time-varying transmission rate $\beta_t = 0.3 \cdot \exp\big(\sin(2\pi t / 55) - t / 80\big)$.
 The incubation and infectious periods were set to $\alpha = 1/2$ and $\gamma = 1/7$, respectively.
 Each state ensemble was initialized using truncated normal distributions: $S_0\sim\mathcal{TN}_{[0,\, \infty]}(5\times10^5, 0.2^2) $, $I_0\sim\mathcal{TN}_{[0,\, \infty]}(10, 0.2^2) $ and $E_0=R_0=0$ .The priors were specified as $ \beta_0 \sim \mathcal{N}(0.3, 0.01^2),~ \alpha \sim \mathcal{TN}_{[0,\, \infty]}(0.6, 0.3^2), ~ \gamma \sim \mathcal{TN}_{[0,\, \infty]}(0.2, 0.1^2), ~ \nu_{\beta} \sim \mathcal{U}(0, 0.5). $